AristidesAI/GhostAI/README.md

 **Pause Button:**

 Pause Button Feature: The pause button is a square semi transparent floating clickable element that appears in the right notch display area
-When the game is paused, The gametimer should stop at its current time, when the pause button is pressed again the timer continues where it stopped and continues counting up.
-When the pause button is pressed the display area is blurred and there are 2 button clickable elements
+When the game is paused, The gametimer should stop at its current time Pause the gamestate, when the pause button is pressed again the timer continues where it stopped and continues counting up.
+When the pause buttons is pressed again the gamestate unpauses and the game continues
-First button "continue" which unpauses the game restarts the timer & returns to gameplay unbluring the display area back to full view.
-Second button "restart" which resets the game to it original state.

 The timer mechanic has already been implemented and the script is found here My project/Assets/_Scripts/GameTimer.cs - Use the existing script to assist in building the Pause Button Mechanic